 Rule-based attribution models

 Take the last-touch attribution model.
 This is a rule-based model that assigns 100% of conversion credit to your last marketing touchpoint.
-It does not acknowledge any other marketing touchpoint, nor does it acknowledge your historical marketing data.
-Such a simplistic way of looking at attribution is bound to lead you astray.¹
+It does not acknowledge any other marketing touchpoint, nor does it acknowledge your historical data.
+Such a simple way of looking at attribution is bound to lead you astray.¹

 Machine learning attribution models